Protect yourself and those around you from illnesses like COVID-19 & flu.

 How do I protect myself from getting COVID-19?

-People get a vaccine to make it easier for their bodies to fight COVID-19.
+People get a vaccine to make it easier for their bodies to fight illnesses like COVID-19 or the flu.

 What COVID-19 vaccines are available in the United States?